focus-editor/focus/README.md

 ## How to compile

-$ jai first.jai - release
+`$ jai first.jai - release`

-Required Jai version: 0.1.062
+Required Jai version: `0.1.062`

+**On MacOS:**

+1. Full XCode must be installed

+2. To avoid multiple security warnings like [in these screenshots](https://github.com/focus-editor/focus/issues/6#issuecomment-1531240978):
+> "freetype.dylib" cannot be opened because the developer cannot be verified. macOS cannot verify that this app is free from malware.

+... run the following command:

+`xattr -d -r com.apple.quarantine /path/to/your/jai/distribution`

 ## Disclaimer